 Spelling shed - https://www.spellingshed.com/ - Spellings will be set weekly for the children to practice.
 You could get the children to write their spellings in sentences to show understanding and practice spelling rules.

 http://www.pobble365.com/ A picture a day with lots of support for producing a piece of super creative writing.
 If you don't like the picture for that day, go back and look at the archive of previous images.

-BBC – https://www.bbc.co.uk/bitesize and the normal BBC website - great for lots of things and video clips relating to the topics of Egyptians and Vikings.
+BBC – https://www.bbc.co.uk/bitesize and the normal BBC website - great for lots of things and video clips relating to the topics of the Anglo-Saxons and Vikings.

 You tube- www.youtube.co.uk - don’t underestimate this one!
-Horrible Histories: Start watching episodes about the Ancient Egyptians and the Vikings!
+Horrible Histories: Start watching episodes about the Anglo-Saxons and Vikings!

 Top marks – Interactive games- maths & English – https://www.topmarks.co.uk/